* Y @

 The focal character rolls the dice, taking into account any assistance

-The round ends and a new round begins when all characters have been focal once
+The round ends and a new round begins when all characters have been the focal character once.

 If a character is threatened at the start of the round, they must take a turn sometime during the round and roll the dice as a focal character, even if they only intend to hide or run away.
 If engaging the threat is entirely optional, characters may “enter the fray” at the beginning of any given round, in which case they must take a turn that round.